SeeKraken1/iot-ddos-protection/readme.md

 - Implement anomaly detection for zero-day attacks
 - Develop edge-optimized variants for direct deployment on IoT gateways
 - Add federated learning capabilities for distributed model improvement
-- Create a dashboard for visualizing attack patterns and network threats
+- Enhance the dashboard with more visualization options and real-time monitoring

 ## License